ML-Challenge/week3-supervised-learning/README.md

+# ML Challenge Week 3 - Supervised Learning

-# Types of Machine Learning Systems
+## Types of Machine Learning Systems

 There are so many different types of Machine Learning systems that it is useful to classify them in broad categories, based on the following criteria:
 + Whether or not they are trained with human supervision (supervised, unsupervised, semisupervised, and reinforcement learning)